expertcoder111308/Social-Distancing-Device/README.md

 # Social-Distancing-Device v1.0
 How to use this Repository
 ----------------------------
-1.Clone this repository

-2.Paste code.ino into arduino
+1.Click on tags.

+2.Click on the latest release

+3.Download the source code as a 'zip' file, and unzip it

+4.Open the file 'code.ino' with the Arduino IDE software

-3.Upload the code onto arduino
+5. Load the code onto the arduino

-4.Connect to circut.

-5.Turn on the device

-6.Attach it to Face Shield/Belt
+6.ENJOY!!!

+---Materials/Instructions of Setup in the Wiki---